Mike-Dirksen/NFL-Prediction-Project/README.md

 6. Can we develop a rolling power ranking system that updates weekly based on team performance metrics and opponent strength?
 7. Are there matchups or coaching schemes that consistently suppress specific player performances?

-I will try to use this Analysis to make a good match and player predicitor for this upcoming season.
+I will try to use this Analysis to make a good match and player predictor for this upcoming season.
 I also want to see if I can understand the game on a deeper level through the analysis.
 Before it begins, I want to put together predictions for all matchups that will take place and final rankings.
 Even though I have an initial deadline of June 23rd for the project I see this extending well into the summer.